 New Zealand Marine Science Programme

 This experiential programme is an active field-based four week programme (June-July) based at our campus in coastal Tauranga.
 Students then have the opportunity to continue with one semester of marine science coursework if they choose.

 The Bay of Plenty region, home to some of New Zealand's best beaches, boasts a variety of unique marine experiences.
-Opportunities include research into New Zealand's worst ship wreck, diving in a living climate change lab, exploring submarine gas vents on White Island (New Zealand's most active volcano), and working with one of the world's largest shark nurseries for bronze whalers.
+Opportunities include research into New Zealand's worst ship wreck, diving in a living climate change lab, and working with one of the world's largest shark nurseries for bronze whalers.
 Students will learn about marine biodiversity and ecology, human impacts on marine ecosystems, aquaculture, bioactives, ecotoxicology, and more.

 15 points (3-4 US credits; 7.5 ECTS)